"Fuzzy Political Correctness"

 WELCOME TO MOOSEPORT could have been a cute movie.
 It is not, and it’s not worth spending a few dollars to get to the last third.
 If you want to see it, wait until it comes to TV.

+In WELCOME TO MOOSEPORT, the President of the United States, Monroe "Eagle" Cole, played too predictably by Gene Hackman, is retiring to his Mooseport, Maine summer home.
+He has a future of lucrative speaking engagements and book deals as the most popular president ever.
+When the town council asks, he agrees to run for mayor because his wife divorced him during his term as president, so the only way he can keep the Mooseport house is to indicate by running for mayor that he is really a resident.
+Ray Romano of TV’s EVERYBODY LOVES RAYMOND plays the local hardware store owner, Handy Harrison, who runs against President Cole when Cole unknowingly tries to woo Handy’s long-time girlfriend, Sally, played by Maura Tierney.
 WELCOME TO MOOSEPORT is a lackluster spoof peppered with foul language and politically correct comments that didn’t elicit any laughs from the audience.
 The last third starts to come together when the movie moves toward an ending which indicates that love and principles matter.
 This ending is within the context of a liberal worldview, however.
 Nobody sees anything wrong, for instance, with Handy’s sexual relationship with Sally.
 MOVIEGUIDE® advises extreme caution.